Take This to Heart: IVC Filter Risks and Recourse for the Injured

 What Can Happen if I Have an IVC Implanted?

 Filters, while helpful for patients unable to make use of blood thinners, come with their share of complications.
 It's a very small device implanted via catheter, and the tiny hooks on the ends of each arm hold it in place within the vein.
-Because it's somewhat fragile by its nature, certain risks are associated with the IVC filter's implantation.
-An FDA report issued in 2010 listed 921 known incidents of various malfunctions and injuries:
+It's fragile by its nature, so certain risks are associated with getting one implanted.
+An FDA report issued in 2010 listed 921 known incidents of various malfunctions and injuries, including:

-Embolization cases constituted 15% of the FDA cases, with 146 instances. - Fracture/Perforation - As noted, stresses to the IVC can occasionally cause it to break, resulting in one or more of the filter's legs traveling away from the implant site.
-Sometimes the pieces are not trapped in blood clots, and instead simple travel through the bloodstream until they happen to turn at an angle and pierce the soft tissue of the body.
-This "perforation" could occur in blood vessel walls or organ tissue, and the metal piece may not be removable once the damage is done.
+• Fracture/Perforation - Stresses to a frail IVC filter can occasionally cause it to break, resulting in pieces traveling away from the implant site.
+Sometimes the pieces aren't trapped in blood clots, and instead travel through the bloodstream until they happen to rotate and pierce some soft tissue.
+This "perforation" can occur in blood vessel walls or organ tissue, and the metal piece may not be removable once the damage is done.

 A total of 126 instances of fracture and perforation made up 13.5% of reported cases.

-The above statistics only account for 63.5% of reported cases, suggesting that a variety of other issues arise with IVC filters and simply are not as easy to package together.
-One such difficulty comes from extended placement of a filter.
-If left in place long enough, a body may develop around the filter, growing tissue that fixes the device in place more or less permanently, since it can no longer be extracted without surgery to cut it free.
+The above statistics only account for 63.5% of reported cases, suggesting that other issues with IVC filters occur but aren't as easy to group together.
+For example, if a filter is left in place long enough, a body may grow tissue around it that fixes it in place more or less permanently.
 Another issue is when the filter tilts at its implant site.
-It doesn't migrate or break, but if it shifts to another position, it becomes significantly less viable for its purpose.
+It doesn't migrate or break, but if it shifts improperly it's much less useful for its intended purpose.
 A filter that fails to do any filtering is still a malfunctioning product.

 Are All the Filters Affected?

-As we noted, several manufacturers are in the spotlight for possible filter malfunctions.
+Several major manufacturers are in the spotlight for possible filter malfunctions.
 Two of the main contenders are C.R.
 Bard and Cook Medical; each of them are giants in the fields of medical devices and prostheses.
-However, many other companies are currently under examination for similar issues.
+However, other companies are also in the spotlight for filter issues.

 Among the devices receiving the closest attention are the following permanent IVC filter models from Bard and Cook:

-Can the Injured Sue the Companies if Something Happens?
+Can an Injured Patient Sue the Companies if a Filter Malfunctions?

 The short answer is "yes."
-A skilled attorney will be able to help obtain justice in the form of compensation for people injured by their IVC filters.
+An experienced attorney will be able to help obtain justice in the form of compensation for people injured by their IVC filters.
 Various filed lawsuits against these products contain allegations of negligence, design and manufacturing defects, failure to warn of risks, breach of implied warranty, and negligent misrepresentation by both the manufacturers and their subsidiaries.

 The arguments for each of these causes of action are distinct, but interwoven.
 All of the case elements must be demonstrably present in order for a claim to proceed.
-Most of the allegations will break down to include variations on the following ideas:
+Most claims involve riffs on the following ideas:

-- Upon releasing and marketing these devices without first eliminating the above hazards, the same companies should have at minimum issued appropriate warnings to health care providers and end-users about the possible risks of breakage, thrombotic complication, or filter migration.
-Their failure to warn suggests either that
+2. Without first eliminating the above hazards, the same companies should have at minimum issued appropriate warnings to health care providers and end-users about the possible risks of breakage, thrombotic complication, or filter migration.
+Their failure to warn suggests that

-- They were not aware the the filters could malfunction in these manners, suggesting that they did not adequately test the devices, or
+• They weren't aware the the filters could malfunctions, suggesting that they didn't adequately test them;

-- They were aware of the risks, but determined that the likelihood of malfunction was small enough that they chose to release the product anyway.
+• They knew the risks, but decided the risk of malfunction was small enough that they chose to release the product anyway; or

-- There is a hidden third option: They knew about the possible catastrophic and potentially-fatal malfunctions of the filters, but chose not to mention them or warn anyone because it would affect profits.
+• They knew about the possible catastrophic and potentially-fatal malfunctions of the filters, but chose not to mention them or warn anyone because it would affect profits.
+If company executives actively suppressed research about the dangers of filters, that might constitute gross negligence under the law.

-- An attorney will need to prove that the filter's malfunction is the direct cause of the injury.
-Given the nature of the injuries in question--metal pieces lodging in blood vessels or organs, obviously-dislocated filters viewed by medical imaging, recurrent clots--and their obvious ties to the IVC filters, this element should not be difficult to prove with medical records.
+3. An attorney will need to prove that the filter's malfunction is the direct cause of the injury.
+Given the nature of the injurie and their obvious ties to the IVC filters, this shouldn't be hard to prove with medical records.

 Given the number of claims already filed against Bard and Cook, and the expanding client pool as other manufacturers are pulled into the fray, it is clear that the legal community feels these elements are abundantly present and highly provable.